alexkantas/PrologIntelligentTutoringSystems/README.md

 Everything in front-end: HTML files, CSS classes, Javascript functions and some back-end operations: use of Simple-template and Sessions are developed by Alexandros Kantas

-Flowchart of application, texts and all core back-end predicates are developed by Afroditi Stathaki
+Flowchart of application, texts and all core back-end predicates are developed by Afroditi Stathaki as part of [her thesis](https://apothesis.lib.teicrete.gr/handle/11713/8504?locale-attribute=en).